tomkat-cr/medoffline/README.md

 1. Visit the website: [https://medoffline.streamlit.app](https://medoffline.streamlit.app)<BR/><BR/>
    ![MedOffline english landing page](./assets/screenshots/Screenshot%202024-11-27%20at%206.13.33%E2%80%AFAM.png)

-2. Click the **English** button.
+2. Click the **Download APK** button.

-3. Click the **Download APK** button.
+3. A new page will be opened with the instructions.
+Click the **Download APK** button when ready.

 4. Wait for the download to complete.

 5. Go to **Downloads** in the browser menu and tap the **medoffline.apk** file.

-6. Look for the **MedOffline** App icon and tap it.
+6. Search for the **MedOffline** App icon and tap it.

-7. The first time, the App will download the initial model, which will take about 3 minutes.
-We apologize for the wait ;)
+7. Click on the gear icon to open Settings.

+8. Click on "Model to Download".

+9. Click on "Llama 3.2 1B" (lightweight) or "Llama 3.2 3B" (bigger).

+10. Click on "DOWNLOAD MODEL" button.

+11. Click on "ACCEPT" button.

+12. Wait for the download to complete.

+With a fast Internet connection, it will take about 2 minutes for the download to complete when "Llama 3.2 1B" is selected, or 3+ minutes when "Llama 3.2 3B" is selected.

+13. Once the download is complete, Click on the gear icon again to open Settings.

+14. Click on "Model" and select the downloaded model.

+15. Click on "Tokenizer" and select the downloaded model's tokenizer (it should have the same name as the Model, ending with ".bin").

+16. Click on "LOAD MODEL" button.

+17. Click on "ACCEPT" button.

-8. Once the download is complete, the main screen with a chatbot-style user interface will appear.<BR/><BR/>
+18. Once completed, the main screen with the chatbot-style user interface will be ready to use.<BR/><BR/>
    ![App UI](./assets/screenshots/IMG_0732.jpeg)

 ## Technology Used